luxui/lux-core/API_IMPLEMENTATION.md

 property of the representation; this describes the fields to display, their order to display in the page, what type of field they should be, and the current value.
 The `title` will be used as a title for the form/page.
-The `name` property of the action is fairly inconsequential and ignored by Luxui.
+The `name` property of the action is fairly inconsequential and ignored by LuxUI.
 Finally, the [action's `class`](SIREN+LUX.md#action-classes) is documented in [Siren+lux](SIREN+LUX.md).

 ## Form Actions

-Where Luxui applications start to get truly exciting is in the actions that can be performed against resources in the API; and specifically in the area of [field components](#field-components) but that is getting ahead of ourselves.
+Where LuxUI applications start to get truly exciting is in the actions that can be performed against resources in the API; and specifically in the area of [field components](#field-components) but that is getting ahead of ourselves.